 It’s important to visualize this pull system of work to develop a shared understanding across your team of what’s most important.
 It allows collaborators to help get your top priorities done, and collectively avoid too much work in progress (or WIP).
 Here’s a GIF I made in Vyond showing an example of how to visualize flow-based work with a Kanban-style task board:

 Looking for a tool to visualize content workflows in an agile way?
-Check out Asana or Trello!
+Check out Kanban Tool, Asana or Trello!

 Agile Project Management